Renewable Energy Sources

 -

-Integration of Renewable Energy Sources into Moldova's Energy System
+Integration of Renewable Energy Sources into the Energy System of the Republic of Moldova.

-S.E.
-"Moldelectrica" actively participates in the integration of renewable energy sources (RES) into Moldova's power system.
+The State Enterprise “Moldelectrica” actively participates in the process of integrating renewable energy sources (RES) into the power system of the Republic of Moldova.

-As of January 1, 2024, there are 78 valid connection permits for RES to the electricity transport grid, with a total capacity of approximately 1705.03 MW.
-Detailed information is provided in the "Connection to the Electric Grid" section.
+As of 01.10.2025, connection permits have been issued for power plants connected to the transmission network with a total capacity of approximately 1.4 GW.
+Detailed information is available in the section

-Connection of RES to the "Moldelectrica" Transport Grid
+Connecting RES to the Transmission Network of “Moldelectrica”